lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 ## Discover GATT Services

 [In the previous article](https://lupyuen.github.io/pinetime-rust-mynewt/articles/companion) we learnt about the [__Simple Management Protocol__](https://github.com/apache/mynewt-mcumgr) that's exposed by PineTime for querying and updating firmware.
-We'll be sending the query firmware command to PineTime through this protocol.
+We'll be sending the Query Firmware Command to PineTime through this protocol.

 The Simple Management Protocol is implemented over Bluetooth LE as a [GATT Service](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt).
 Thus to query the firmware on PineTime, we need to discover the GATT Services exposed by PineTime: [`repositories/device_api_client.dart`](https://github.com/lupyuen/pinetime-companion/blob/bloc/lib/repositories/device_api_client.dart)